martagm998/tumors_prediction/README.md

 - Assessing the accuracy of our models.
 (AIC, RMSE, p-value...) (anexo 3)
 - Descriptive power and predictive power of our models.  (anexo 4 and anexo 5)

-Some of the original data (PLUMKY) were modified.
-It is highly recomended to read the G5_Asensi_Garcia_Ortega_tecto.pdf
+Some of the original data (PLUMKY) were modified and you can find them in the data_modified file.
+However, it is highly recomended to read the G5_Asensi_Garcia_Ortega_tecto.pdf